jethornton/flexgui/docs/source/labels.rst

 for inch.

-To override the default, select the label then click on the Green Plus sign in the Property Editor to add a Dynamic Property and select String
+To override the default, select the label then click on the Green Plus sign in the Property Editor to add a Dynamic Property and select String.
+See :doc:`property`

 .. image:: /images/status-02.png
    :align: center